spacetelescope/webbpsf/docs/relnotes.rst

    intermediate optical plane in all PSF calculations from this point, with the OTE pupil obscuration flipped upside down in orientation relative to the entrance pupil.

+   * As a consequence of this, many optical planes displayed will now look "upside down" relative to prior versions of WebbPSF.
+This affects all coronagraphic Lyot masks for instance, the NIRISS CLEARP and NRM pupils, etc.
+     This is as intended, and reflects the actual orientation of those optics in the internal pupil planes relative to a detector image that has been oriented to have +V3 up and +V2 left (e.g. 'SCI' frame orientation on the sky, with north up and east left if the position angle is zero).

  * Added software infrastructure for using measured instrument WFE from ISIM cryo-tests - however the data files are not yet ready and approved.
 This functionality will be fully activated in a near-future release (later this summer).